Announcing the final selected artist for hotel generation '19...

 He has shown internationally in Berlin, Melbourne, Copenhagen, Toronto, Sydney and, most recently, in Montreal for MUTEK Festival.

-The artist selected for a solo exhibition will then receive further funds as well as continued support from the gallery team to produce a body of work for a solo exhibition.
-The exhibition will run for three weeks in December 2019 and will be accompanied by a publication documenting the exhibition and the proposal from the three other participants, with commissioned texts from guest writers.
+The artist selected for a solo exhibition will receive further funds as well as continued support from the gallery team to produce a body of work for a solo exhibition.
+The exhibition will run for 5 weeks in December 2019/January 2020 and will be accompanied by a publication documenting the exhibition and the proposal from the three other participants.